How To Decouple A Subwoofer From The Floor

-How To Decouple A Subwoofer From The Floor (Guide)
+How To Decouple A Subwoofer From The Floor (Improve Bass)

-So with that in mind, today I wanted to show you how you can decouple a subwoofer from the floor along with a few other tips so that you can still enjoy your bass without having to stress about potential noise complaints from the sub.
+Today we’ll cover how to decouple a subwoofer from the floor so that you can still enjoy your bass without having to stress about it rattling the floor.

 There’s a lot to get to, so let’s just get right into it.